pshields/cyber_ui/README.md

 A demo is available at https://cyberui.org/.

 Cyber UI follows [semantic versioning](https://semver.org/) and is currently pre-v1.
 Breaking changes are likely up until the v1 release.
-A v1 release is expected by the end of 2019.

 You can have a say in the future of this library and its API!
-Fund your desired features or support ongoing development by becoming a sponsor at https://patreon.com/pshields.
-At higher levels, sponsorships come with development time allocated according to your priorities.
+Reach out to @pshields if you'd like to fund your desired features or support ongoing development.

 ## Development